dorelljames/dorellblog/content/blog/wordpress-messenger-customer-chat-plugin-installation/index.md

 So finally I have [WordPress Messenger Customer Chat Plugin (WPMCCP)][1] listed in WordPress Plugins directory.
 Weeee.
 Awesome and really cool. <span class="wp-font-emots-emo-happy"></span>

-If you&#8217;re not a fan of using WordPress plugins, here&#8217;s [how to add Messenger Customer Chat Plugin on your WordPress site][2].
+If you're not a fan of using WordPress plugins, here's [how to add Messenger Customer Chat Plugin on your WordPress site][2].

 And now, below is a short video of how to install and quickly set it up on your site. <span class="wp-font-emots-emo-happy"></span>